JAINISM V/s CHRISTINITY

 St. Mathew.

-The Quran testifies it in an important stamen (23:50) And we made the son mary.
+The Quran testifies it in an important stamen (23:50) And we made the son mary.3.Mother a sign and gave a shalter on a lofty ground having meadows and springs.

 Though the place mentioned herein in Galilee which is perhaps intended to hoodwink the rebel disciples , the lofty mountain having meadows and springs in none other than Srinagar (Kashmir) where there is a tomb Khanyar.
 The tomb is variously known as Isa sahib.
 Yues Asaf and Nabi Sahib.
 It is possible Jesus may have first gone to Srinagar.